Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Dirichlet Reformulation of CLIP

 \begin{remark}[$\alpha_k\ge 1$ in EDL] As introduced in Section~\ref{sec:edl-define}, the classical EDL formulation enforces $\alpha_k \geq 1$ by parameterizing $\alpha_k = e_k + 1$ with non-negative evidence~\citep{sensoy2018evidential,sensoy2020uncertainty}.
 We adopt the same restriction for two reasons: (i) digamma- and trigamma-based uncertainty measures become unstable as $\alpha_k$ approaches $0$~\citep{minka2000estimating}, and (ii) Dirichlet distributions with $\alpha_k<1$ produce corner-seeking samples~\citep{telgarsky2013dirichlet}, concentrating on a few classes even under weak evidence.
 This violates the common principle that uncertainty should grow as inputs become harder or deviate from the training distribution.
 Accordingly, our reformulation guarantees $\alpha_k \geq 1$; all subsequent analysis and experiments are under this regime.
 Proof is provided in Appendix~\ref{app:lemma1}. \end{remark}

 \begin{lemma}[Exact Equivalence at $\tau=\tau^\prime$] Let $s=\tau/\tau^\prime$.
 If $s=1$ (equivalently $\tau^\prime=\tau$), the Dirichlet expectation equals to CLIP’s softmax:

 \end{lemma}

 \begin{remark}[Significance of exact equivalence] Lemma~\ref{lemma:equiv-tau} shows that when $\tau^\prime=\tau$, the Dirichlet expectation coincides exactly with CLIP’s softmax prediction.
-This equivalence is not incidental: it demonstrates that CLIP’s original training loss in Equation~\ref{loss:infonce} implicitly optimizes a Dirichlet-based model of evidence.
-Hence, our reformulation is not an ad hoc construction but a faithful probabilistic interpretation of CLIP’s logits.
+This equivalence is not incidental: it demonstrates that CLIP’s original training loss in Equation~\ref{loss:infonce} {admits a Dirichlet-consistent reinterpretation.} Hence, our reformulation is not an ad hoc construction but a faithful probabilistic interpretation of CLIP’s logits.
 A complete proof is provided in Appendix~\ref{app:lemma2}. \end{remark}

 \begin{corollary}[General form and invariances] For arbitrary $\tau^\prime>0, s=\tau/\tau^\prime>0$, $p^{\mathrm{Dir}}(x)=\operatorname{softmax}\big(s\,\ell(x)\big).$ Hence

 while the entropy of the distribution can be smoothly tuned by $s$: larger $s$ yields sharper predictions, smaller $s$ yields flatter ones. \end{corollary}